-NU101 NURSING ASSISTANT (8)
+NU101 NURSING ASSISTANT (8-12)

-This course prepares students to function professionally and competently as Nursing Assistants under the supervision of the LPN, RN, or MD in such clinical areas as home health, community health, hospitals, clinics, private medical offices and mental health.
+This course prepares students to function professionally and competently as Nursing Assistants under the supervision of the LPN, RN, or MD in such clinical areas as home health, community health, hospitals, clinics, private medical offices, and mental health.
+Graduates will be able to generate the knowledge and illustrate the skills required to pass the National Nurse Aide Assessment Program Exam which leads to becoming a Certified Nursing Assistant (CNA).
 Course offering: As needed.
-Prerequisites: Admission to the Nursing Assistant program.
+Prerequisites: Admission to the Certified Nursing Assistant program, current American Heart Association CPR card for health care providers and EN 100W, MA 095, and HL 131.
+Corequisites: HL131

 - 1. Identify the principles of prevention, therapy, and rehabilitation for patients of all ages. - 2.
-Distinguish the roles of a nursing assistant in a health care team - 3.
-Apply the nursing assistant principles studied to the clinical setting. - 4.
+Distinguish the roles of a Nursing Assistant in a health care team - 3.
+Apply the Nursing Assistant principles and skills learned in a class/lab to the clinical setting. - 4.
 Demonstrate proficiency and knowledge of nursing assistant skills in preparation for the NNAAP (National Nurse Aide Assessment Program) written and practical exam.